Arterial Duplex Testing: An Overview

 - Identify the reason for tingling, tightness, or numbness

 An arterial duplex ultrasound can help your physician determine if any of the symptoms listed above are linked to a more severe health condition.
 With hospital or self-pay billing, the arterial duplex testing is $2,522.49.
 With insurance billing, it is $489.
 However, with our self-pay, this treatment is $241.

-Arterial Duplex Testing What to Expect
+Arterial Duplex Testing: What To Expect

 How To Prepare